run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 ## Introduction

 The purpose of this article is to provide a quick ramp-up to running an unattended training Workload.
-Training Workloads are containers that run a task on start and close down automatically when the task is done.
+Training Workloads are containers that execute a program on start and close down automatically when the task is done.

 With this Quickstart you will learn how to: